Skip to main content

 Forty Mile Bush in the 1870s

 A ford of one of the many rivers that cleaved the forest.
 A wall of vegetation surrounded the road through the Forty Mile Bush.
 Ancient forest giants loomed over travellers, blocking out the sky.
-Initially, men found work on road and rail building.
-Life was work – in the weekends they joined their wives and children clearing bush on their own smallholdings.
+Initially, men found work building roads and railways.
+Life was work – on weekends they joined their wives and children clearing bush on their own smallholdings.

 Using this item